Asim Chaudhry: Television

 Chaudhry appeared in the mockumentary Hoff the Record, which aired for twelve episodes on Dave in 2015 and 2016.
 The programme follows David Hasselhoff as he struggles to find work in the UK, with Chaudhry playing his driver.
 The show won an International Emmy Award for Best Comedy Series in 2016.
 In a four-star review of the first episode for The Telegraph, Michael Hogan called Chaudhry "the standout among the supporting cast".

 In 2017, Chaudhry appeared on the quiz show Celebrity Mastermind, finishing third of four.
 In April 2018, he appeared in an episode of Rob Beckett's Playing for Time, in which Rob Beckett plays a series of video games with his guest.
 In May 2018, Chaudhry played Arnab in the Channel 4 sitcom High & Dry.
 The six-episode series is about a group of people who survive a plane crash, and was filmed in the Seychelles.

 Chaudhry was a contestant on the sixth series of Dave panel show Taskmaster; the episodes premiered between May and July 2018.
 Taskmaster challenges its panellists to complete humorous and absurd tasks, such as "bring in the best liquid".
 The sixth series featured Chaudhry alongside Alice Levine, Liza Tarbuck, Russell Howard, and Tim Vine; it set record ratings for the programme, with an average viewership of 900,000.
 (Note: Average calculated from BARB's 28-day four screen viewership figures, excluding episode 7, for which data is not available.
 Ratings are (in thousands): 214, 886, 942, 830, 749, 730, 795, 875, 1090 (average 901).
-See Taskmaster (TV series)#Series 6 (2018).)
+See List of Taskmaster episodes#Series 6 (2018).)
 Sam Wollaston of The Guardian called Chaudhry "absolutely hopeless at everything, but hilariously and very likably so".